-Justice Thurgood Marshall, who twenty-four years earlier led the Brown litigation to dismantle racial segregation in public school as a civil rights lawyer, joined the Bakke plurality.
-But for him, the rationale behind affirmative action was deeply rooted in history:
+Justice Thurgood Marshall, who, twenty-four years earlier, as a civil-rights lawyer, had spearheaded the Brown litigation to dismantle racial segregation in public schools, joined the Bakke plurality.
+However, he offered a different rationale behind affirmative action, one deeply rooted in history:

 In light of the sorry history of discrimination and its devastating impact on the lives of Negroes, bringing the Negro into the mainstream of American life should be a state interest of the highest order.
-To fail to do so is to ensure that America will forever remain a divided society… I do not believe that the Fourteenth Amendment requires us to accept that fate… It is plain that the Fourteenth Amendment was not intended to prohibit measures designed to remedy the effects of the Nation's past treatment of Negroes… There is thus ample support for the conclusion that a university can employ race-conscious measures to remedy past societal discrimination, without the need for a finding that those benefited were actually victims of that discrimination.
+To fail to do so is to ensure that America will forever remain a divided society….
+I do not believe that the Fourteenth Amendment requires us to accept that fate….
+It is plain that the Fourteenth Amendment was not intended to prohibit measures designed to remedy the effects of the Nation’s past treatment of Negroes….
+There is thus ample support for the conclusion that a university can employ race-conscious measures to remedy past societal discrimination, without the need for a finding that those benefited were actually victims of that discrimination.

-The forceful language of Justice Marshall opinion was, until recently, mostly forgotten.
-It was Justice Powell’s sole-authored opinion that had an overreaching influence over affirmative action and the discourse that surrounding it.
-As Stanford Levinson described, it was as if the Court ordered in Bakke: stop talking about rectification of past social injustice and start talking about diversity.
-Though not in the context of higher education, in City of Richmond v.
-Croson (1989) the Court further distanced affirmative action from the project of remedying past wrongs.
+The forceful language in Justice Marshall’s opinion was largely forgotten until recently.
+Instead, it was Justice Powell’s sole-authored opinion that had paramount influence over affirmative action and the discourse that surrounding it.
+As Stanford Levinson described, it was as if the Court in Bakke had ordered: stop talking about rectifying past social injustice and start talking about diversity.
+Although not in the context of higher education, in City of Richmond v.
+J.A.
+Croson Co.
+(1989), the Court further distanced affirmative action from the project of remedying past wrongs.
 In Croson, the Court declared unconstitutional an ordinance that gave preference to minority-owned firms in awarding municipal construction contracts.
-In so doing, it acknowledged that addressing specific instances of past discrimination, supported by statistical evidence, was valid.
-However, much like in Bakke, the court prohibited remedying "societal discrimination.”
-The constrains and limitation established in Bakke and reiterated in Corson, pushed educational institutions towards using diversity as a compelling interest.
-And Diversity has been the controlling rationale behind affirmative action ever since.
+While acknowledging that addressing specific instances of past discrimination, supported by statistical evidence, was valid, the Croson court, echoing the Bakke decision, prohibited remedying “societal discrimination.”
+The constraints and limitation established in Bakke and reiterated in Croson pushed educational institutions toward embracing diversity, not remedying past injustice, as a compelling interest.
+Indeed, diversity has been the controlling rationale behind affirmative action policies ever since.

-Critics of Bakke and the diversity rationale mourned the loss of the remedial rationale.
-Charles R. Lawrence wrote that "Powell's restriction on backward-looking affirmative action incorporates the big lie into affirmative action doctrine," explaining that “[d]espite overwhelming evidence of continuing racial discrimination, the Court tells us our nation has overcome its racism.”
-Derrick Bell explained that diversity was disconnected from the moral grounds that justified affirmative action in the first place, and that without a more sound justification, minorities are left vulnerable, depended on the grace of the universities and their benefits.
+Critics of Bakke and the diversity rationale mourn the loss of the remedial rationale.
+Charles R. Lawrence wrote that “Powell’s restriction on backward-looking affirmative action incorporates the big lie into affirmative action doctrine,” explaining that “[d]espite overwhelming evidence of continuing racial discrimination, the Court tells us our nation has overcome its racism.”
+Derrick Bell explained that diversity was disconnected from the moral grounds that originally justified affirmative action, and that without a more sound justification, minorities are left vulnerable, dependent on the grace of the universities and their benefits.

-But as I showed elsewhere, diversity was never a fixed term.
-The meaning of diversity has been subject to contestation, renegotiation and resignification.
-Going beyond the narrow doctrinal analysis of the Court opinions, this article builds on both a qualitative analysis of the briefs and the amicus briefs filed to the Court in the subsequent cases in the cases challenging affirmative action, this article shows that the value assigned to diversity and with it the justifications for preforming affirmative action, was actually not set by the Court in Bakke , but evolved over time in long conversation between universities, social movements, and the Court.
+But as I have shown elsewhere, diversity has never been a fixed term.
+Its meaning has been subject to contestation, renegotiation, and resignification.
+Going beyond the narrow doctrinal analysis of the Court’s opinions, this article builds on both a qualitative analysis of the amicus and other briefs filed with the Court in subsequent cases that challenged affirmative action.
+It shows that the value assigned to diversity and, with it, the justifications for applying affirmative action measures, were actually not set by the Court in Bakke but evolved over time in lengthy debates among universities, social movements, and the Court.